vishuiitb/Classification-of-Down-Syndrome-in-Mice-Using-Gene-Expression-Data/README.md

 3. *Feature Selection*:
    - Use recursive feature elimination (RFE) to identify and remove less important features, thereby improving model performance.

-## Note: You will find wine_quality_pridiction.ipynb file in this repository which has more than the necessary information.
-Question 2 contains the solution described above.
+## Note: Q2 of the provided pynb file is mice syndrome